Luxor Capital Group Files Definitive Proxy Materials to Oppose Value-Destroying Acquisition of IAA

 Urges Shareholders to Vote on the GREEN Proxy Card AGAINST the IAA Merger

 NEW YORK, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Luxor Capital Group, LP (“Luxor”), as the manager of funds owning 4.7 million shares of Ritchie Bros.
-Auctioneers Incorporated (NYSE: RBA) (TSX: RBA) (“RBA” or the “Company”), representing approximately 4.2% of the Company’s outstanding shares, today announced they have filed their definitive proxy statement with the U.S. Securities and Exchange Commission and sent a letter to the Company's shareholders highlighting significant concerns with the proposed merger with IAA, Inc. (NYSE: IAA) (the “IAA Merger”).
+13, 2023 (GLOBE NEWSWIRE) -- Luxor Capital Group, LP ("Luxor"), as the manager of funds owning 4.7 million shares of Ritchie Bros.
+Auctioneers Incorporated RBA RBA ("RBA" or the "Company"), representing approximately 4.2% of the Company's outstanding shares, today announced they have filed their definitive proxy statement with the U.S. Securities and Exchange Commission and sent a letter to the Company's shareholders highlighting significant concerns with the proposed merger with IAA, Inc. IAA (the "IAA Merger").
 The definitive proxy statement is available here: https://www.sec.gov/Archives/edgar/data/1046102/000110465923019026/tm233463-1_defc14a.htm or under Ritchie Bros. profile on SEDAR at www.sedar.com

 Douglas Snyder, President of Luxor, commented: